Peru: Land of the Incas

 Note this ticket does not include: Entrance to Koricancha (or Qorikancha) 10 soles or entrance to the Main Cathedral 25 soles.

 Shopping in Cusco

-There are different sort of shops, local markets and some more up market establishments.
+There are different sorts of shops, local markets, and some more up-market establishments.

 Places to Eat in Cusco

 We are currently collecting the latest information about green sustainable restaurants with locally sourced ingredients.